Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Phonon polarization bubble

 where $\Tr[...]$ now sums over the Matsubara frequencies $i\omega_n$ as $T\sum_n$, and the energy conservation constraint $\Omega_{m}-\omega_{n_{1}} -\omega_{n_{2}}=0$ is imposed.
 Here, $g(i\omega_n) = \tx{diag}(\cdots g_i(i\omega_n) \cdots)$ and $\bar{g}(i\omega_n) = \tx{diag}(\cdots \bar{g}_i(i\omega_n) \cdots)$ are the diagonal matrices. $ \Pi^{\mu\nu} ({\bf q}, i\Omega_m) $ can also be conveniently written in a matrix form:

 where

 and $\overline{g}(i\omega_n) = -g^*(i\omega_n)$.
 From \refeq{eq: Pi_expression}, it is clear that the frequency dependence only appears in the denominator of the fermion propagators.
-Thus, we can explicitly evaluate the summation over the Matsubara frequences, then take analytical continuation: $i \Omega_{m} \rightarrow \Omega+i \delta$ and obtain the final expression of phonon polarization bubble:
+Thus, we can explicitly sum over the Matsubara frequences, then take analytical continuation: $i \Omega_{m} \rightarrow \Omega+i \delta$ and obtain the final expression of phonon polarization bubble:

 where $P^{g\overline{g}}_{ij}, P^{\bar{g} g}_{ij}, P^{gg}_{ij}$ and $P^{\bar{g}\bar{g}}_{ij}$ are obtained from the Matsubara summation over the frequencies and are explicitly given in Eq. (\ref{eq:PPPP}) of App.~\ref{app: eval_bubble}.
 We will see in the next section that since $P^{g\overline{g}}_{ij}, P^{\bar{g} g}_{ij}, P^{gg}_{ij}$ and $P^{\bar{g}\bar{g}}_{ij}$ encode the information of the fermionic energy spectrum, they determine the intensity of the Majorana fermion-phonon scattering and its dependence on temperature.
 We will also see that the matrix elements $\tilde{\Lambda}^\mu_{{\bf q},ij}$, describing the coupling between the $i$-th and $j$-th fermionic eigenmodes and the acoustic phonon with wavevector ${\bf q}$ and the polarization $\mu$, are responsible for the angular dependence of the Majorana fermion-phonon scattering.